spurll/cards/readme.md

 Card Collector
 ==============

-A web program (with a Flask and SQLite back-end) that keeps track of a Magic: The Gathering collection
+A web program (with a Flask and SQLite back-end) that keeps track of a Magic: The Gathering collection.

 Usage
 =====